glycerine/spin_paxos/README.md

 dropping or delaying packets does not change safety, since we already know Paxos is safe against drops and delayed messages.
-Essentially a leader holding a lease is delaying the network messages from all other proposers until that leader's lease expires without renewal, fitting all the leaders work into the time before that happens.
+Essentially holding a lease (lets call the lease holder a "leader" now, even if there was no official election phase) is delaying the network messages from all other proposers until that leader's lease expires without renewal, fitting all the leaders work into the time before that happens.
 The lease does time